Iveco Daily: Chinese production

-Since 1991, the Daily has been license built in China by Nanjing Automobile subsidiary Naveco.
+Since 1991, the Daily has been license built in China by Nanjing Automobile's subsidiary Naveco.
 The model was sold as the Deyi (得意), and later spawned modernized facelift variants called the Xindeyi (新得意, New Daily) in 2011 and 2017.
+A major facelift variant called Quanxindeyi (全新得意) was later introduced in 2023.

 Facelift

 Second generation (1999)

 With second series the Daily got new light groups (wider and lower).
 The Turbodaily name was dropped as all turbodiesels came with Unijet technology (common rail).
 Two new versions were released: "Agile", with automatic gearshift, and "CNG", a natural gas version.
 Also two new load classes were introduced: Daily 65 and Daily 28 (6.5 tons and 2.8 tons).
 The Iveco Daily was made "Van of the Year" for the year 2000.

 The second generation of the Iveco Daily and the first generation of the Renault Mascott share many panels and some components of the cab, including the doors due to an agreement between Iveco and Renault stipulated in July 1994.
 The agreement provided for the production and sharing of common components for a total of 120 thousand pieces a year produced in the various factories of Brescia (Italy, Iveco), Suzzara (Italy, Iveco), Valladolid (Spain, Iveco) and Batilly (France, SoVAB Renault factory).
 The Daily continued to be sold as an Iveco-Ford in the United Kingdom until 2006 when Ford dropped out of the medium/heavy duty commercial van market with no successor.

+In 2010, Iveco celebrated the sale of 2,000,000 Daily units worldwide.